Helen Neilson

 Suzuki Group Teaching (Developing regular Suzuki cello groups since 2013)

-"Our Cello Community SW" Suzuki cello group programme will be running at West Hill Primary in Wandsworth Town from September 2021 with cello group sessions with Helen and musicianship sessions for all students.
+"Our Cello Community" Suzuki cello group programme has run at West Hill Primary in Wandsworth Town since September 2021 with cello group sessions with Helen and musicianship sessions for all students.
 Students of other Suzuki cello teachers are also welcome to join.
 Students learning in other pathways from grade 5+ are also welcome to contact Helen to enquire about the possibility of joining.

-Helen has led cello group sessions on larger courses including CelloFest and Bryanston LSG International Summer School, Edinburgh Suzuki Workshop and has led groups in large Suzuki events including concerts in Cadogan Hall.
+Helen has led cello group sessions on larger courses including CelloFest and the LSG International Summer School, the Edinburgh Suzuki Workshop and has led groups in large Suzuki events including concerts in Cadogan Hall.
+She has enjoyed working with Suzuki students from many different countries along the way!

 Other teaching activities: